Hemp Oil for Dogs

 However, in stark contrast to the ‘drugs first’ veterinary point of view, pet parents rightfully believe effective preventive care involves being pro-active in their animal companion’s emotional well-being with proper exercise, nutrition & meal planning, as well as adequate play time that best suits their particular pet; all in addition to annual veterinary checkups.

-Dog Hemp Oil – The Future Of Canine Medicine
+Dog Hemp Oil – The Future of Holistic Canine Medicine

 Pet parents realize the typical traditional one-size-fits-all approach to their pet’s health has significant limitations and can sometimes do more harm than good.
 Especially when alternative or nontoxic options like CBD are available but not discussed or are even dismissed outright without consideration.
 It’s easy to see how loving pet parents can naturally lose trust in the traditional old-school animal care process when more effective surrogate treatment is available.